MrVeit/Veittech-UnigramPayment/README.md

                 $"stars by the buyer with telegram id {_itemPaymentReceipt.BuyerId}");
     }

-    private void ItemPurchaseFailed()
+    private void ItemPurchaseFailed(SaleableItem failedPurchaseItem)
     {
-        Debug.LogError("Failed to purchase an item for one of the following reasons");
+        Debug.LogError($"Failed to purchase an item {failedPurchaseItem.Name} for one of the following reasons");
     }
 }
 ```